Glendale, Kentucky: Economy

 In April 2009, Governor Steve Beshear announced that a consortium of least 50 corporations — collectively known as the National Alliance for Advanced Transportation Batteries, or NAATBatt — identified a 1551 acre state-owned industrial site, for a project to bring a lithium-ion battery manufacturing plant for hybrid and electric cars, its headquarters and engineering facilities to Glendale.

 The project was expected to take 18 months, and potentially employing 1,500-2,000 people.

-The site was eventually announced as the location of a new Ford battery production facility in September 2021.
+In September 2021, the site was eventually announced as the location of a new Ford battery production facility.
 BlueOval SK, a joint venture between Ford and Korean company SK Innovation, plans to invest $5.8 billion in a facility tentatively known as BlueOval SK Battery Park, consisting of two plants.
 The complex, scheduled to open in 2025, is expected to employ about 5,000 and will produce batteries to support future Ford and Lincoln electric vehicles.

+In August 2025, Ford announced the opening of its new $5.8 Billion EV-Battery facility, which could grow to 5,000 workers when it reaches full capacity, and the start of its commercial battery production.